 For example: a commonwealth entity may engage another independent organisation to administer grants to other organisations to deliver services on behalf of the government.

-Is the funding intend to help to address one or more Commonwealth policy outcomes as well as achieve the organisations own objectives (consistent with Commonwealth goals?
+Is the funding intended to help to address one or more Commonwealth policy outcomes as well as achieve the organisations own objectives (consistent with Commonwealth goals?

 For example: where an entity provides financial assistance to an organisation to deliver a service to the community on the government’s behalf.
 At the same time achieving the organisations outcome of providing support.